KinomotoTomoyo/BatterySimulator/README.md

 ---

 # Statement
-Welcome to use this software!
+Welcome to use this simulator!
-This software is aimed to provide a user-friendly GUI for people who do not have strong battery or computer knowledge.To use this software, you must install OpenFOAM6 and ParaView5.4.0 on your computer as well.
+This simulator is aimed to provide a user-friendly GUI for people who do not have strong battery or computer knowledge.To use this simulator, you must install OpenFOAM6 and ParaView5.4.0 on your computer as well.
-You can get the software and whole codes on <a href="https://github.com/KinomotoTomoyo/BatterySimulator">this address</a>.
-This software is under GPLv3 which means you can use it free.
+You can get the simulator and whole codes on <a href="https://github.com/KinomotoTomoyo/BatterySimulator">this address</a>.
+This simulator is under GPLv3 which means you can use it for free.
 However, you **cannot** use it for any commercial purpose.
 The *BatterySimulator* folder contains two subfolders, *GUI* and *SourceCode*.
-If you just want to use the simulator, just ignore *SourceCode* folder.
+If you want to use the simulator, just ignore *SourceCode* folder.
-The software is tested under ubuntu-18.04.6 environment, please ensure your system environment is higher than this one(ubuntu-20 is also acceptable).
+The simulator is tested under ubuntu-18.04.6 environment, please ensure your system environment is higher than this one(ubuntu-20 is also acceptable).

 # Installation Guide
 1. Use `git clone` command to get the *BatterySimulator* folder or download the .zip file directly.